 This award recognizes one full-time faculty member and one contract instructor for merit in the areas of curricular development, commitment to student advising and engagement, teaching evaluations, curriculum and classroom innovation, and consistency in teaching excellence.
-Each award winner will receive an honorarium of $1,000.
+Each award winner will receive a $1,500 tax deductible cash award.

 This award provides full–time faculty and instructors with an opportunity to innovate and to demonstrate leadership in teaching, as well as to reward teaching excellence.
 One award may be granted each year.
-Award winners will receive a $1,000 one-time honorarium plus a research grant of up to $6,000 to be held over two years.
+Award winners will receive a $1,500 tax deductible cash award plus a grant of up to $7,500 to be held over two years.

 This award recognizes one full-time faculty member and one contract instructors for their commitment to student advising and engagement, curriculum development, and design and delivery of exceptional educational experiences for Sprott undergraduate and/or graduate students.
 Each recipient will receive a $1,500 one-time honorarium.

 Faculty of Engineering and Design Teaching Excellence Award